Microgravity research for students

 - For catapult experiments the deviation of the centre of gravity must be smaller than 1 mm in relation to the vertical axis.

 - Experiments are mounted on platforms of 700 mm diameter.
-Platforms are fixed by four stringers, with a payload diameter between stringers of 600 mm.
+Platforms are fixed by four stingers which restrict the free space to a diameter of 600 mm.

-- The experiment must be able to withstand the maximum deceleration forces of 50 g.
-With a duration of 200 ms, the deceleration can be regarded as a steady load rather than as an impulse.
+- The experiment must be able to withstand the maximum deceleration of 50 g for 200ms.
+The deceleration can be regarded as a steady load rather than as an impulse.
 This means that holders of any item must be designed to cope with at least 50 times their normal load.
-A safety factor of two must be foreseen.
+A safety factor of two (100 times normal load) however is strongly recommended.

 - Catapult experiments must be able to withstand a peak acceleration of 30 g at the beginning of the experiment.